QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Scheduler and Barch Running with MESA

 Schedulers play a key role in Agent-Based Models.
-I chose to use the RandomActivation scheduler provided by Mesa.
+We chose to use the RandomActivation scheduler provided by Mesa.
 The main reason for using a scheduler is to manage and control the order in which agents in the model are activated.
 At each simulation step, the RandomActivation scheduler randomly